 Disaster Recovery and Business Continuity

 Disaster Recovery is no longer for “disasters” in the formal sense of the word.
 A well-thought-out, well-executed DR plan can provide business-continuity to keep your business running during even minor interruptions.
-Consider the benefits of working through a disaster as opposed to waiting for the recovery.
+Consider the benefits of avoiding and working through a disaster as opposed to waiting for the recovery.

 Technology Seed can help your business plan, implement and test a Business Continuity Plan to keep your business running through the worst IT outages.
 We specialize in Resistance to Downtime.

 Do not accept downtime as a necessary part of business IT, and plan for Business Continuity.